himani93/heimdall/README.md

 {
     ...
     "middleware": {
-        "server": [
-            "heimdall", // Add heimdall as the first middleware ...
-        ],
-        "client": [
+        [
         "heimdall", // Add heimdall as the first middleware ...
         ]
     },
     ...